 Both approaches could claim support from Pope John Paul II.
 He called abuse criminal and said there was no place in the priesthood for abusers of minors, yet also suggested that some priests could "turn away from sin and back to God" if given a second chance.

 The religious orders say the logical place for such priests is behind church walls.
 But victims tend to be less forgiving, and can sometimes stoke anger and fear in the surrounding community.
 That's what happened in Oakland, where St. Albert's a small Dominican priory in a middle-class neighborhood houses six aging priests accused of sex abuse ranging from molestation to "inappropriate touching."
 All are over 65, and the statute of limitations has passed on their offenses.
-No criminal charges were filed against the men, but police were notified in several cases, the priory said Thursday.

 Some neighbors now call the stately buildings down the block a "pedophile colony."
 They worry about their children and the two schools nearby, and wonder why the Dominicans kept it secret until a former seminarian told the Survivors Network of those Abused by Priests.